 Membership of the PAS Committee

 The PAS Committee will comprise of members from all the CCs, the DTC, NHLBI, and the SC Co-Chairs.
 The following individuals serve on the PAS Committee as of January 2022 with a term to be determined.
-Recommendations to replace member to be nominated by each CC, DTC, HF AMP partner, or NHLBI, if needed.
+Recommendations to replace member to be nominated by each CC, DTC, AMP HF partner, or NHLBI, if needed.

 Name Institution